pmikstacki/bscript/docs/index.md

 #### **Debugging**:

-XS supports injecting debug expressions during parsing, allowing users to create debug callbacks and set breakpoints.
+XS supports `debug;` statements, allowing users to create debug callbacks and set breakpoints.
 This feature automates a process that is laborious when using manual expression trees.

 XS also provides detailed parser syntax error reporting, including line and column numbers.